DataONEorg/sem-prov-design/docs/YesWorkflow/architecture/YesWorkFlow.rst

 YesWorkflow draft architecture
 ==============================
-The following sequence diagram describes a draft architecture for the prototype YesWrkflow application.
+The following sequence diagram describes a draft architecture for the prototype YesWorkflow application.
 The components would include:

 - The main YesWorkflow Java application
 - The Apache Jena TDB database for storing and retrieving a graph model